liyuanhe211/LYH_DOI_Tools/README.md

 A Chrome extension to add Sci-HUB or Lib-Gen download icons to every DOI-link on the page, with various other small changes to make scientific paper downloading less annoying.

 ## Installation
-Either load this folder as an unpacked extension in Chrome Developer Mode, or install the version from Chrome store (with a few days review lag): https://chrome.google.com/webstore/detail/LYH_DOI_Tools/khmjbohiflimlmijcimkbpmfglaijkic
+Either load this folder as an unpacked extension in Chrome Developer Mode, or install the version from Chrome store (with a few days of review lag): https://chrome.google.com/webstore/detail/LYH_DOI_Tools/khmjbohiflimlmijcimkbpmfglaijkic

 ## Features